Kim Kardashian’s Robbery Theory: Targeted, Stalked In Paris

 A post shared by Kim Kardashian West (@kimkardashian) on

 Leading up to the robbery, Kardashian had been documenting her day in Paris on social media.
-Kim attended the Balenciaga show before heading to a dinner hosted by designer Azzedine Alaïa with her sister Kourtney.
+Kim attended the Balenciaga show before heading to a dinner hosted by designer Azzedine Alaia with her sister Kourtney.

 Just minutes before her hotel room was broken into by the thieves, Kim was chatting with her brother Rob Kardashian and Blac Chyna on Facetime at 2:30 a.m to wish them congratulations at their baby shower.